renatex333/full-stack-todo-list/backend/README.md

 ## Features
 <!-- - User authentication and authorization. -->
 - CRUD operations for to-do items.
-- Integration with Redis for caching and session management.
+- Integration with Redis for items caching.

 ## License
 This project is licensed under the MIT License.